 This may be a hard one to resolve if you have already committed yourself to a particular brand identity around certain products.

 If, however, you are at the start of creating a market stall and choosing what to sell, or in a niche that has some flexibility in the type of products you can sell then it’s probably a good idea to do some product research.

 - Fruit & veg

 - Pet accessories

 4. Good presentation

-If you have good signage then this will attract people over to your market stall and the next thing they notice will be your overall presentation.
+If you have good signage then this will attract people to your market stall and the next thing they notice will be your overall presentation.
 This is where you can really make your stall stand out.

 Make sure your presentation is neat and tidy and not too cluttered so that customers can distinguish what you sell.
-It’s good practice to have a 3 tier display shelf so your products are elevated.
+It’s good practice to have a 3-tier display shelf so your products are elevated.

 Certain products are also more eye-catching than others, such as fruit and veg and cake stalls, where the colour and visual appeal really help to stand out and draw people in.
-So make the most of this if you sell these type of products.
+So make the most of this if you sell these types of products.